Photo by Cottonbro

 © 2020 gratefulsue

-This poem’s indentations indicate whether the fence-sitter is addressing those on his/her left, his/her own position in the middle, or those on his/her right.
+The poem’s indentations indicate whether the fence post sitter is addressing those on his/her left, just thinking out loud in the middle, or those on his/her right.
 We need more people who will try to understand, “why you are where you are, on the other side of the fence.”
 In so doing, the fence becomes less important and is sometimes taken down altogether, as we grow in empathy and compassion.

 A common saying people use is, “You need to get off the fence.”
 By this they mean, “Decide what you want, or what you believe, and pick a side.
 Don’t be wishy-washy!”
 In other words, don’t be indecisive or half-hearted.
 Sometimes this is truly needful.
-As a matter of fact, I wrote another poem about that titled simply, The Fence (See the Faith and Gratitude page).
+As a matter of fact, I wrote another poem about that, titled simply, The Fence (on the Faith and Gratitude page).